Mael-Le-Garrec/E46/notes.md

 Result: LTFT around -2.5.
 I decided to stop the test given that my assumptions seemed to be true!
 I will try a different fit or maybe I'll stick with the v0.3 for now.

+### MS42_0110C6_32KB_hatrix_E85_V0.6.bin

+Note on 2024-06-01, I've been using this map for two years now and it runs great!
+It definitely is flex fuel as well, I've managed to use E5 without any issue.
+Cold start in the winter is just fine.
+Sometimes requires to crank twice but quite rare.